shardulsrivastava/client-app/README.md

 ## Build the application

-To run application locally :
+To build application locally :

 ```
 ./auto/build